sainathadapa/i3-wm-multi-disp-scripts/README.md

 Three commands is an inefficient way to do such a simple & regular task.
 So, I wrote a script, using which I can achieve the above with one command.
 This was back in September 2015.
 Since then, I wrote more scripts to easily navigate and move windows in a multi-monitor setup with I3.
 And yes, it also works with more than two monitors.

 # How to install
+1. Install `zenity`, in case if it is not present.
+This utility is present on most gnome based linux systems.
-1. Download the scripts individually or clone the repo
+2. Download the scripts individually or clone the repo
-2. Bind the scripts to shortcut keys in the I3 config file
+3. Bind the scripts to shortcut keys in the I3 config file

 # Terminology
 A project is defined as a set of workspaces, one workspace for each display/monitor available.